Kolchak: The Night Stalker: Production

 In late 1973, Matheson and William F. Nolan completed the script for an intended third television movie, to be titled The Night Killers, a story about android replicas.
 ABC decided that it wanted a weekly series instead.

 After some negotiation, McGavin agreed to return as Kolchak and also served as the series' executive producer, though he was not credited as such.
 However, neither ABC nor Universal had obtained Jeff Rice's permission and he sued the studio.
 The suit was resolved shortly before the series aired in the fall 1974 season, replacing Toma on the network's Friday night schedule.
 Rice received an on-screen credit as series creator.
 The first four episodes aired under the title of The Night Stalker.
 After a month-long hiatus, the series was renamed and returned as Kolchak: The Night Stalker.
 The later home video releases of the television series also used that title.

-The series theme had originally been part of the music score that Gil Mellé had composed for The Questor Tapes, which was also produced by MCA/Universal Television.
 While the show was set in Chicago and some generic location/background filming was done there in summer and early fall, the show was filmed primarily in Los Angeles and at Universal Studios.

 Jimmy Sangster, known for having written some of the Hammer Horror films, wrote the episode "Horror in the Heights".
 The series provided the first professional writing credit for Robert Zemeckis and his writing partner Bob Gale, who wrote the script for the episode "Chopper".
 David Chase also worked on the series as a story editor, his first regular staff position in Hollywood.
 Though Chase is credited on eight episodes as story editor, he also helped rewrite the remaining 12.
 McGavin and others attribute much of the show's quirky humor to his creative input.